 - Exceeding the speed limit;

 - Unsafely or improperly changing lanes;

 - Failing to yield the right-of-way as defined;

 An example of this is speeding and running a red stoplight.

 Florida Statute § 316.192 states that, “Any person who drives any vehicle in willful or wanton disregard for the safety of persons or property is guilty of reckless driving.”
 This means that the driver was acting purposefully with intentional indifference to the consequences that could be a result of their recklessness.

 Examples of reckless driving in Florida include fleeing law enforcement, weaving in and out of traffic while speeding, drag racing on the highway, and other dangerous or erratic driving patterns.

-What to Do After You Have Been in an Accident with a Careless Driver
+What to Do After an Accident With a Careless Driver in Florida

 - The location, time, and date the accident took place;